Are you looking for help with your foot or lower leg problems?

 The majority of people will experience foot problems at some time in their life.
 It may be as simple as a blister or corn, or a more significant musculoskeletal injury.
 But, despite the millions of aching feet out there, many of us don’t seek medical attention that is required for relief.

 Improper foot care, poorly fitted shoes, poor muscle strength or flexibility, posture related problems and genetic factors are some of the causes responsible for foot problems.
-No matter what causes your feet to ache, throb burn or hurt, a Melbourne Podiatrist can help.
-Podiatrists provide medical and surgical care to people with foot, ankle and leg problems.
+No matter what causes your feet to ache, throb burn or hurt, a Melbourne Podiatrist can help you diagnose the problem and provide treatment.
+Podiatrists can provide medical and surgical care to people with foot, ankle and leg problems.

 Who are Podiatrists?

-A MELBOURNE PODIATRIST is a health professional who deals with the prevention, diagnosis, treatment and rehabilitation of local and systemic conditions affecting the lower limbs.
+Podiatrists are the health care professional who deal with the prevention, diagnosis, treatment and rehabilitation of local and systemic conditions affecting the lower limbs.

 Podiatrist's are registered practitioners who can diagnose foot and lower limb conditions, refer for diagnostic imaging modalities and prescribe a variety of treatment interventions.

-Melbourne Podiatrist's are highly skilled professionals who undergo thorough training which includes clinical as well as theoretical classes in related subjects.
+Podiatrists in Melbourne are highly skilled professionals who undergo thorough university training which includes clinical as well as theoretical classes in related subjects.